hyperatom/json-form-data/README.md

 allowing files and primitive data to be sent to a server in a single HTTP request.

 Single Page Web Applications (SPA's) primarily use JSON formatted payloads.
-This causes problems when you need to send a file along with additional data, as files cannot be sent to a server in a JSON formatted payload.
+This causes problems when you need to send files in the same request as primitive data, as files cannot be sent to a server in a JSON formatted payload.

 This library addresses the limitations of similar libraries by allowing conversion of deeply nested JSON objects, better unit test coverage and exclusion of `null` and `undefined` values from the resulting form data.

 A custom mapping function allows JSON values to be transformed before they are appended to form data.
 You can use this to provide your server side with the values it expects.

+You can use json-form-data in a number of different environments including ReactNative apps and web browsers.
+A custom FormData object can be passed into the `initialFormData` option to support environments that do not have a global FormData object.

 ## Usage